dotnet/docs-maui/docs/get-started/first-app.md

 ## Prerequisites

-::: moniker range="=net-maui-7.0"

-- Visual Studio 2022 17.3 or greater, with the .NET Multi-platform App UI workload installed.
-For more information, see [Installation](installation.md?tabs=vswin).

-::: moniker-end

-::: moniker range=">=net-maui-8.0"

 - Visual Studio 2022 17.8 or greater, with the .NET Multi-platform App UI workload installed.
 For more information, see [Installation](installation.md?tabs=vswin).

-::: moniker-end

 ## Create an app